Leveraging Logoteleology’s Meaning Antecedent Analysis

 ~ Thich Nhat Hanh ~

 Meaning calcification applies to individuals, groups, organizations, and societies across international borders.
 Humanity’s ability to see clearly and to solve its most pressing problems depends on its willingness and ability to discern through an unbiased and healthy self-awareness.
 The calcification of meaning leads to meaning-sclerosis, or the inability to have and process relevant and impartial information.
-Humans would be well-served to discover what helps and prevents them from discerning so that they can perceive reality as is, and select and follow meaningful standards for decision making.
+Humans would be well-served to discover what helps and prevent them from discerning so that they can perceive reality as is, and select and follow meaningful standards for decision making.
 In doing so people will be able to discover why, despite there being answers, humanity suffers from self-inflicted pain, and governmental and business problems persist.
 The good news is that through such understanding, and following the meaningful path, they will be able to select choices to thrive in life.

 And If not now, then when? ~ Pirkei Avot 1:1